How to Build: Excavations (for Footings & Basements)

 The optimal way to achieve this is a “Wet-Set” procedure.
 Depending on the type of construction used in your area, please review our construction details to match your building method.

 Note: Inground footings are never perfectly straight.
-Please take this into account when you need a brick ledge or slab ledge as in the drawing above.
+Also, please take this into account when you need a brick ledge or slab ledge as in the drawing above.
 If you don’t leave some extra width, there will be places which are not wide enough for these applications.